 - Excellence in written and spoken English

-Applicants who have completed maximum 12 months of a post doc fellowship can apply.
+Applicants who have completed maximum 12 months of a post doc period can apply.

 The applicant should have:

 - Experiences in supervision and teaching at the University level

 - Experiences with research projects

 - Experiences with popular research dissemination and communication

 - Connections to professional networks nationally and internationally